The Multi-Stakeholder Group is exploring ways to strengthen all-of-society resilience to disinformation in New Zealand.

 This group is one of the initiatives underway by the Department of the Prime Minister and Cabinet on behalf of the Government to strengthen national capacity to identify and address misinformation and disinformation.
-Find more information about the other initiatives here.
+Find more information about the other initiatives at Strengthening resilience to disinformation.

 The group members represent various sectors in New Zealand society, including civil society, the private sector, academia, journalism, and the legal system.
 However, their involvement in the group will be in their personal capacity.

 The Department of the Prime Minister and Cabinet convenes the group and provides its secretariat, but is not a member of the group.

 Andrew Cushen (Co-Chair) is a consultant with experience across strategy, policy and public affairs.
 He has a background in telecommunications and the internet, and brings to the group perspectives on building effective and sustainable community initiatives.

 Robyn Kamira (Co-Chair) (Te Rarawa, Te Aupōuri, Tai Tokerau whānui) is the founder of Māori-owned technology company Pāua Interface Ltd, delivering professional advice to Māori, government and NGO clients on data and digital projects, including those in security-related areas.
 She has a background in research, specifically Te Ao Māori, and brings perspectives on technologies, data and Māori.

 Brent Carey (Te Āti Awa) is a lawyer with areas of interest in tech, privacy, public law and the internet.
 He has a background in working for integrity and self-regulatory bodies in both New Zealand and Australia, and brings perspectives on malinformation, trust and safety, compliance, and enforcement and internet governance.